gary-archer/oauth.desktopsample.final/README.md

 ## Local Development Quick Start

+First ensure that Node.js 20+ is installed.\
-Build the app via this command, which will build the renderer side of the app in watch mode:
+Then build the app via this command, which will build the renderer side of the app in watch mode:

 ```bash
 ./build.sh